Speak with an admissions advisor. 562-475-4604

 SCU develops leaders to be thoughtful and compassionate practitioners who are qualified to provide high-quality care to a diverse population.

-The SCU University Health Center provides care to over 45,000 patients per year and is equipped with an expansive herbal pharmacy, diagnostic imaging, and an electronic health record system.
+The SCU Health System provides care to over 45,000 patients per year.
+The University Heath Center is equipped with an expansive herbal pharmacy, diagnostic imaging, and an electronic health record system.
 PA students train at a modern health center with an enriched teaching environment.
 You will interact with other health professions and disciplines and learn how to co-manage patients in an integrated setting within an interdisciplinary team environment.

 All PA students complete core clinical rotations in Internal Medicine, Pediatrics, Family Medicine, Women’s Health (Obstetrics and Gynecology), General Surgery, Behavioral Medicine, Emergency Medicine, and Integrative Medicine.
 Learn more about each rotation.

 PA students also choose two elective rotations.
-Elective rotation choices include Cardiology, Dermatology, Otolaryngology (ENT), Nephrology, Orthopedics/Sports Medicine, Neurosurgery, Gastroenterology, Hematology/Oncology, Pain Management, Plastic Surgery, Vascular Surgery, Urology, Cardiothoracic Surgery, Endocrinology, and Interventional Radiology.
+Elective rotation choices include Cardiology, Dermatology, Otolaryngology (ENT), Nephrology, Orthopedics/Sports Medicine, Neurosurgery, Gastroenterology, Hematology Oncology, Radiation Oncology, Pain Management, Plastic Surgery, Vascular Surgery, Urology, Cardiothoracic Surgery, Endocrinology, Interventional Radiology, Pediatric Allergy/Immunology, Critical Care, and Urgent Care.

 Our program will prepare students to participate in integrative healthcare teams and deliver healthcare with a primary care focus to a diverse population by providing evidence-based instruction.